bassagan/etl-testing-fwk/tests/README.md

 - If tests fail, review the error messages and use debugging techniques to identify the issue.

 ## Next Steps
-Once you have successfully implemented and verified the test data generator fixture, you are ready to move on to Exercise 3, where you'll explore Great Expectations for testing data transformations.
+Once you have successfully implemented and verified the test data generator fixture, you are ready to move on to Exercise 3, where you'll integrate Allure reports into your pytest-based test automation framework.
+This will help you generate rich and detailed test reports for better analysis of your test results.

+For more details on Exercise 3, please refer to the [Exercise 3 README](reports/README.md).

 ## Reference Solution